Objectives of the Better Regulation agenda

 What the Commission is doing

 The European Commission is responsible for planning, preparing and proposing new EU laws and policies.
 The work is guided by the annual Commission Work Programme.
-When proposing laws, the Commission is assessing their expected impact.
-Strategic foresight is a key element in creating future-proof policies in all sectors, with particular focus on the green, digital, geopolitical and socio-economic areas.
+When proposing laws, the Commission is assessing their expected significant impacts, namely but not only, environmental, social and economic.
+Strategic foresight is an important element in creating future-proof policies in all sectors.

-The Commission is also responsible for evaluating EU laws and proposing improvements where necessary.
-The Commission continues to monitor their implementation and application in the Member States.
+The Commission is also responsible for evaluating EU laws and proposing improvements where necessary in policy reviews.

-The Commission’s efforts on Better Regulation have been recognised internationally by the OECD.
+The Commission’s Better Regulation practices are recognised internationally by the OECD, and considered advanced among OECD members.

 Learn more about the EU policy and law-making cycle.